210927-JavaFS/project0-Build-coder/PROJ_DESC.md

 Limitations and Vulnerabilities:

-- during login, if a customer has the same name and password as another customer, it's possible the customer will login to the wrong account
+- during login, if a customer has the same name and password as another customer, it's possible the customer will log in to the wrong account

 - in the customer interface, the customer has access to other customer accounts.
 Although accessing them would be unlikely as the interface only displays